reactioon/rgo-rtnesync/README.md

 ```
 *Note:* The logs will store an limit number of lines, to increase set in flag.

+## Update

+The process to update RTNESYNC to the latest version is simple, download the latest version and run the install command again.
+This will remove old files and create new with the latest version.

 ## Tests

 To run tests you will need inform the file with test data, if file don't exists, they will be created on first run with latest tests covered.